Drizin/OneOf.DeconstructorExtensions/README.md

 - As an example, `OneOf<SomeClass, SomeEnumType>` would be mapped into a `Tuple<SomeClass, Nullable<SomeEnumType>>`.
   If this type is holding an instance of `SomeClass` then the deconstruction will return `null` for the second type instead of returning `default(SomeEnumType)` which would be the first enum value.

-Our extension-methods can be applied both to `OneOf<>` and `OneOfBase<>`, and there is an extension for every possible combination of types (e.g. every combination of types from `T0..T1` up to `T0..T6`, where each one of those types may or may not be a non-nullable value type).
+Our extension-methods can be applied both to `OneOf<>` and `OneOfBase<>`, and there is an extension for every possible combination of types (e.g. every combination of types from `<T0,T1>` up to `<T0,T1,...T6>`, where each one of those types `T` may or may not be a non-nullable value type).
-All those combinations are created by a [CodegenCS](https://github.com/Drizin/CodegenCS) code generator [template](/src/CodeGenerator/GeneratorTemplate.cs).
+All those extensions are created by a [CodegenCS](https://github.com/Drizin/CodegenCS) code generator [template](/src/CodeGenerator/GeneratorTemplate.cs) (output example [here](/src/OneOf.ToTupleExtensions/OneOfBaseConvertToTupleExtensions.generated.cs)), and in order for the compiler to disambiguate between multiple overloads we use some [overload-resolution hacks](https://stackoverflow.com/questions/2974519/generic-constraints-where-t-struct-and-where-t-class/36775837#36775837) to let the compiler find the best match according to generic type constraints.

 ## Subclassing alternative